creative-co/dockhero-docs/README.md

 -----> Removing dockhero from sharp-mountain-4005... done, v20 (free)
 ```

-Removing the addon wil permanently destroy any data stored within your service.
-Before removing DockHero a data export should be performed using the tools specific to your service.

 ## Support

 All DockHero support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
-Any non-support related issues or product feedback is welcome at dockhero@castle.co
+For other questions or suggestions, please email us at [dockhero@castle.co](mailto: dockhero@castle.co).

-If you prefer GitHub way, feel free to file issues at https://github.com/cloudcastle/dockhero/issues
+If you prefer GitHub way, please feel free to file an issue [here](https://github.com/cloudcastle/dockhero/issues)

-You can improve the current docs or post your stackfile examples by sending a pull request to https://github.com/cloudcastle/dockhero/
+You can improve the current docs or post your own stackfile examples by forking [our repo](https://github.com/cloudcastle/dockhero/) and sending a pull request.